-- It is each Bidder's sole responsibility to monitor the above website for all updated information. - Addenda will not be mailed, e-mailed or faxed out. - Written requests for information will only be accepted during the RFI period listed on the bid document. - Verbal requests for information via phone or other means will not be accepted. - Failure to comply with these conditions will result in the bidder waiving the right to dispute bid specifications and conditions, no exceptions.
+- It is each Bidder's sole responsibility to monitor the above website for all updated information. - Addenda will not be mailed, e-mailed or faxed out. - Written requests for information will only be accepted during Request for Information (hereinafter "RFI") period listed on the bid document. - Verbal requests for information via phone or other means will not be accepted. - Failure to comply with these conditions will result in the bidder waiving the right to dispute bid specifications and conditions, no exceptions.